oxcompsoc/learntocode/session3/Notes.md

 shopping_list_item_4 = "cream cheese"
 ```

-This is certainly annoying, what's more is that there is no effective way to manipulate all items using loops.
-For example, if we would like to print everything in the shopping list, this is the only thing we can do...
+This is certainly annoying,
+but what's even more so is that there is no effective way to manipulate all items using loops.
+For example, if we would like to print everything in the shopping list, this is the only thing we can do:

 ```python
 print(shopping_list_item_1)